JustalK/PORNHUB-API/README.md

 npm run test-no
 ```

+The tests are not execute on pornhub directly, the calls to pornhub are all mock with `nock` to save html page of pornhub.
+It has been done for having page that wont evolve through time.
+By example, if a comment is added on the real link, the tests will still be ok.

 ### Note

 - The version of ava is limited to 2.4.0 because the ESM is not yet compatible on ava 3.
 I am waiting to upgrade.